hisschemoller/nwjs-tutorial/README.md

 As a bare minimum the manifest just needs the fields `name` and `main` for NW to run.
 The `main` field points NW to the app's entry, which in this case is `index.html`.

-A lot more settings are possible however. a reference of all possible fields can be found at http://docs.nwjs.io/en/latest/References/Manifest%20Format/
+A lot more settings are possible however. a reference of all available options can be found at http://docs.nwjs.io/en/latest/References/Manifest%20Format/

 This is the manifest for the Metronome app: